MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-fallback-hgs.md

 ## Before you start

-Ensure that you've deployed and configured the Host Guardian Service before proceeding.
+Before you configure HGS fallback URLs in VMM, ensure that you've deployed and configured the Host Guardian Service.
 Learn more about [configuring HGS](/windows-server/security/guarded-fabric-shielded-vm/guarded-fabric-setting-up-the-host-guardian-service-hgs).

 ## Configure fallback HGS

-**Use the following steps**:
+To configure fallback HGS, follow these steps:

 1. Navigate to **VMM Settings** > **General Settings** > **Host Guardian Service Settings**.
 On the **Host Guardian Service Settings** page, you see a section for Fallback Configurations.
 2. Define the **primary and fallback HGS URLs** and select **Finish**.